bevacqua/angularjs-dragula/readme.markdown

 Note that these derived events don't expose the DOM elements directly.
 The elements get wrapped in `angular.element` calls.

-## Special Events for angular-dragula
+## Special Events for angularjs-dragula

 | Event Name |      Listener Arguments      |  Event Description |
 | :-------------: |:-------------:| -----|